swiftuiux/swiftui-loop-videoPlayer/README.md

             }
         }
         .onPlayerTimeChange { newTime in
-            // Hear comes only events [.durationAny, .itemStatusChangedAny] Any duration event and any itemStatus value events
+            // Here come only events [.durationAny, .itemStatusChangedAny]: any duration and any item status change events.
         }
 ```

 ### Event filter table